JerryMSFT/PySent/README.md

 - Adjust model parameters in the script (e.g., `EMBEDDING_DIM`, `HIDDEN_DIM`, `NUM_EPOCHS`) to experiment with different configurations.
 - Modify the `SentimentLSTM` class to try different neural network architectures.

-## Limitations
+## Troubleshooting

-- The model is trained on movie reviews and may not perform as well on other types of text.
-- As a simple LSTM model, it may not capture extremely complex language patterns or context.
+- If you encounter package installation issues, ensure you're using the latest pip version: `pip install --upgrade pip`
+- For GPU support, refer to PyTorch's official documentation for specific installation instructions.
+- If you face "out of memory" errors, try reducing the batch size in the script.

 ## Future Improvements

 - Implement cross-validation for more robust evaluation
 - Experiment with more advanced architectures (e.g., bidirectional LSTM, attention mechanisms)
 - Add functionality to save and load trained models

-## Troubleshooting

-- If you encounter any issues with package compatibility, try creating a new conda environment with Python 3.9 as shown in the installation instructions.
-- For M1 Mac users, ensure you're using the ARM64 versions of the packages.

 ## Contributing